ealong/Trilogy-Tutor-Auto-Emailer/README.md

 There are a few options for running the script:

 * Double-click app.py to run it directly (in Windows, opens a terminal window, executes, then closes after completion).
+Personally, I created a shortcut to app.py and put it on my Desktop.
-* Open the terminal, navigate to the working directory, then run 'python app.py'.
+* Open the terminal, navigate to the working directory, then run 'python app.py' (or 'python3 app.py').
-* Set up script to run automatically on a daily basis
+* Set up the script to run automatically on a daily basis
 	* Windows: https://datatofish.com/python-script-windows-scheduler/
 	* Mac: https://nathangrigg.com/2012/07/schedule-jobs-using-launchd